boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.remote.debug/README.md

 ## Build snap and install and start it

-For this job we recommend to use our shell script, here for a ctrlX ctrlX CORE^virtual^ with port forwarding
+For this job we recommend to use our shell script, here for a ctrlX ctrlX CORE<sup>virtual</sup> with port forwarding

     ../../scripts/build-upload-log-snap.sh -PF